 Class Times: Sundays 10:15-11:15* A calendar is provided for each family

-In addition to classes, all children must attend Sunday Mass either in person or online.
+In addition to classes, all children must attend Sunday Mass.
 We offer 30 classes in between the two Sunday Masses so parents and children may participate in Mass together.
 Students absent from class must keep up with work at home.
 Required meetings and retreats are announced early.
 In the event of serious inclement weather conditions stay safe and don’t drive.
 Cancellation details will be emailed.

 *If you are unavoidably late for pick up, your child will be kept safe just inside the church entrance near the bell.

 Code of Conduct

 The respect and dignity of all persons is valued.
 Students should come to class ready and willing to learn and participate.
 All students are expected to behave respectfully toward their teachers and fellow students.
-Each class post guidelines.
+Each class posts guidelines.
 Cell phones and electronic devices are not allowed in class unless they are turned off and out of sight.

 Dress Code: All students are expected to dress modestly and groom themselves neatly in clothes that are suitable for Church and Faith Formation.
 No advertisements, bare shoulders, tight or short clothing.
 Disruptive behavior could result in parents being asked to accompany students to class, individual tutoring, or removal from the program.